 Eating out in Galway is a delight as the city is packed full of great places to try out.
 The Asian Tea house is always a popular choice and serves a range of delicious Chinese, Thai, Vietnamese and Malaysian dishes.
 The décor is very cool too and will give you a wonderful Asian experience with its Pan Asian motifs, rattan seats and bamboo lampshades.

-McCambrige’s on Shop Street is a local gem, serving a comforting and delicious range of fresh sandwiches, wraps, soups, Paninis, and other exotic treats.
-Oscar’s is regarded is one of the best seafood restaurants in Galway and has an ever changing menu of wonderful locally sourced produce from Shellfish to white fish.
+McCambridge's on Shop Street is a local gem, serving a comforting and delicious range of fresh sandwiches, wraps, soups, Paninis, and other exotic treats.
+Oscar’s is regarded as one of the best seafood restaurants in Galway and has an ever-changing menu of wonderful locally sourced produce from Shellfish to white fish.

 Galway is the perfect place for a weekend getaway with family or friends and should definitely be on your list of places to visit in Ireland.

 Follow us for more getaway inspiration and ways to use your Go Anywhere Gift Card.

 Facebook - @IrelandHotels